wp-plugins/admin-branding-and-tweaks/readme.txt

 Main background color for the admin menu items
 16. Hover Text Color:
 Main color for the text in menu items
-17. Use the "Slater" theme:
-change the admin theme completely, this will overwrite the previous selected colors
+17. Option to use the "Slate" theme: change the admin theme completely, this will overwrite the previous selected colors